College of Nursing

 • Document in a thorough, accurate, truthful, and timely manner data that reflects findings from one’s own personal assessment, care, interventions, teaching, or the patient’s and/or family’s response to those activities.

-• Complete legally required HIPAA training and Texas A&M, School of Nursing, or clinical site requirements regarding confidentiality prior to the beginning of the academic year.
+• Complete legally required HIPAA training and Texas A&M, College of Nursing, or clinical site requirements regarding confidentiality prior to the beginning of the academic year.
 Use patient data in all schoolwork, papers, presentations, research findings, and in the clinical setting in a manner that is accurate, truthful, and confidential.

 Students may purchase the Code of Ethics for Nurses by contacting the American Nurses Association Publishing Company.